paulloy/msp4-brazen-mma/README.md

 - Ability to create an account so user delivery details can be saved for a quicker future checkout.
 - Accessible design.

-### Scope
+#### Scope

-#### Functional Requirements
+Functional Requirements

 Browsing experience:

 - The website should feature a search form so users can easily search for the product they are looking for.
-- A product menu should be added as an additonal method of searching through products.
+- A product menu should be added as an additional method of searching through products.
 - There should be functionality present for filtering products by gender, and sorting products by name or price.
 - As more users visit the website their feedback can be used to improve the browsing experience.